con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > bdag med seng ge'i sgra dang ldan/ /
 > mu stegs ri dags ngan 'jigs byed/ /

-Non-dual, a teacher of the non-dual truth,
+A teacher of the non-dual truth, non-dual,
-Mounted atop reality's summit,
+Atop reality's most lofty peak,
-With lion-like no self as his great roar,
+With selflessness his wild lion's roar,
 Instilling fear in deer-like misled seekers,[^47-1] (47)

 [^47-1]: 'Seekers' (Skt. *tīrthya*; Tib. *mu stegs*) refer to those who seek liberation from suffering.
 They are described as 'misled' or 'bad' insofar as they do not follow the Buddhist path, and they are 'deer-like' because they are terrified by the roar of the lion-like 'no self' doctrine.